Server Certificates

 Open your mosquitto.conf file to add a certificate to a certain port.

-Add or modify the following settings to configure the Pro Mosquitto broker to use the server certificate:
+Add or modify the following settings to configure the Pro Edition for Eclipse Mosquitto broker to use the server certificate:

 # Enable a listener on port 8883 for SSL/TLS connections